-After removing the body from the chassis, turn the body over and locate the car interior lamp housing mounted on the inside of the car body roof.
-Remove this housing by unscrewing the six mounting screws as seen in Figure .
-Once the lamp housing has been removed, locate the burned out interior bulb and gently pull the bulb away from its housing (see Figure ).
-To replace the bulb, simply plug the replacement bulb into the empty lamp housing (see Figure ) and reassemble the lamp housing to the car roof.
+After removing the body from its chassis, locate the car interior lamp housing mounted on the inside of the car chassis.
+Remove the burned out interior bulb by turning and pulling the bulb away from its housing (see Figure 20).
+To replace the bulb, simply insert and twist the replacement bulb into the empty lamp housing and reassemble the car body to its chassis.